qbcore-framework/qb-target/TEMPLATES.md

     distance = 2.5, -- This is the distance for you to be at for the target to turn blue, this is in GTA units and has to be a float value
   },
-  currentpednumber = 0, -- This is the current ped number, this will be assigned when spawned, you can leave this out because it will always be created (OPTIONAL)
+  currentpednumber = 0, -- This is the current ped number, this will be assigned when spawned, you can leave this out because it will always be created (OPTIONAL) action = function(spawnedPedData) -- This is a action that performs upon ped spawn, supplying the data used to spawn the ped OPTIONAL
+    TriggerEvent('testing:event', 'test') -- Triggers a client event called testing:event and sends the argument 'test' with it end,
 },
 ```